QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 * The maximum and minimum power values vary a lot across the possible source and sink temperatures
 * The differences between heat pump systems necessitates that the curves, if this information is available, can be given as input to the simulation for improved accuracy compared to averaged curves

-The curves are used in the calculation of maximum and minimum power and should return values in \([0,1]\):
+In the simulation, the maximum and minimum power are calculated based on \(\dot{Q}_{nominal}\) multiplied with a reduction factor as a function of the source and sink temperature, \(f_{max}(T_{source,in},T_{sink,out})\).
+This reduction curve has to be normalized and should return values in \([0,1]\):

 $$ \dot{Q}_{out,max} = f_{max}(T_{source,in},T_{sink,out}) \cdot \dot{Q}_{nominal}$$
 $$ \dot{Q}_{out,min} = f_{min}(T_{source,in},T_{sink,out}) \cdot \dot{Q}_{nominal}$$

-If no specific curves are known for the heat pump, a model based on biquadratic polynomials is described in TRNSYS Type 401 and can be used as a best guess:
+If no specific curves are known for the heat pump, a model based on biquadratic polynomials is described in TRNSYS Type 401 and can be used as a best guess.
+Note that this must be normalised before it is entered into the model:

 $$ \dot{Q}_{out,max} = c_{q1} + c_{q2} \ \bar{T}_{source,in} + c_{q3} \ \bar{T}_{sink,out}  + c_{q4} \ \bar{T}_{source,in} \ \bar{T}_{sink,out} \\
 + \ c_{q5} \ \bar{T}_{source,in}^2  + c_{q6} \ \bar{T}_{sink,out}^2  $$